-Risks Associated with Investing Directly or Indirectly in Bitcoin
+Risks Associated with Investing Directly or Indirectly in DOT

-Bitcoin is an extremely new and nontraditional asset.
-Bitcoin was released in 2009 and not all information with respect to its origin is known, which limits a potential Unitholder's ability to evaluate the performance of Bitcoin.
+DOT, like other digital assets, is an extremely new and nontraditional asset.
 Digital assets, represented on a decentralized public transaction ledger that is maintained by an open source protocol, are substantively different from traditional assets and investments.
-Because of the complex nature of Bitcoin itself coupled with an investment with exposure to the performance thereof, an investor in the Trust may face numerous material risks that may not be present in other investments.
+Digital assets were only introduced within the past decade, and DOT was first released in 2020, which limits a potential Unitholder's ability to evaluate the performance of DOT.
+Because of the complex nature of DOT itself coupled with an investment with exposure to the performance thereof, an investor in the Trust may face numerous material risks that may not be present in other investments.
 These risks include:

-Bitcoin Exchange Risk.
+Digital Asset Exchange Risk.

-The Bitcoin exchanges on which Bitcoin trades are new, developing in complexity and structure and, in many cases, unregulated.
-Bitcoin exchanges are coming under more intense scrutiny from regulators around the world.
-Furthermore, many Bitcoin exchanges (including several of the most prominent U.S. dollar-denominated Bitcoin exchanges) do not provide the public with significant information regarding their ownership structure, management teams, corporate practices or regulatory compliance.
-As a result, the marketplace may lose confidence in or may experience problems relating to Bitcoin exchanges, including prominent exchanges which handle a significant portion of the volume of Bitcoin trading.
-Bitcoin exchanges may impose daily, weekly, monthly, or customer-specific transaction or distribution limits, or the Bitcoin exchanges may suspend withdrawals entirely, rendering the exchange of virtual currency for fiat currency difficult or impossible.
-Bitcoin exchanges generally operate outside of the United States.
+The digital asset exchanges on which DOT trades are new, developing in complexity and structure and, in many cases, unregulated.
+Digital asset exchanges are coming under more intense scrutiny from regulators around the world.
+Furthermore, many exchanges (including several of the most prominent U.S. dollar-denominated exchanges) do not provide the public with significant information regarding their ownership structure, management teams, corporate practices or regulatory compliance.
+As a result, the marketplace may lose confidence in or may experience problems relating to digital asset exchanges, including prominent exchanges which handle a significant portion of the volume of DOT trading.
+Digital asset exchanges may impose daily, weekly, monthly or customer-specific transaction or distribution limits, or the exchanges may suspend withdrawals entirely, rendering the exchange of virtual currency for fiat currency difficult or impossible.

+Digital asset exchanges generally operate outside of the United States.
 An investor may have difficulty in successfully pursuing claims in the courts of such countries or enforcing in the courts of such countries a judgment obtained in another country.
 In general, certain less developed countries lack fully developed legal systems and bodies of commercial law and practices normally found in countries with more developed market economies.
-Currently, there are no specific regulatory protections in place that would protect an investor in Bitcoin from financial losses if a Bitcoin exchange were to fail or go out of business.
-Participation in Bitcoin exchanges requires users to assume risks by transferring traditional currencies from a traditional banking institution or Bitcoin from a personal digital wallet account to a third party's account.
+Currently, there are no specific regulatory protections in place that would protect an investor in DOT from financial losses if a digital asset exchange were to fail or go out of business.
+Participation in digital asset exchanges requires users to assume risks by transferring traditional currencies from a traditional banking institution or DOT from a personal digital wallet account to a third party's account.
+However, in July 2020, the OCC announced that national banks may provide cryptocurrency custody services to their customers.
+See "Information About the Polkadot Network and DOT-Regulation of DOT-Certain Historical Developments."
+As a result, it is possible that, in the future, investors will use banks to hold their cryptocurrency wallets.